-The agents have one-to-one confidential conversations about business conditions with businesses, the third sector and other organisations in their local areas.
-They also run events where attendees can share views and experiences.
+Agents have one-to-one confidential conversations with businesses and community organisations in their area.
+They hold local events so people can share views and experiences.

-The agents also organise a programme of visits across the UK for the Bank’s policymakers, so that they can hear the views of businesses first-hand.
+Our agents organise visits for our policymakers across the UK so they can hear the views of businesses and communities first-hand.

-The agents also produce quantitative assessments of economic conditions in their region.
-These are known as Agents’ Scores, and we publish them at the same time as the Agents’ Summary.
+Agents produce quantitative assessments of economic conditions in their region.
+These are called agents' national scores and we publish them at the same time as the agents’ summary.
 The scores indicate how different aspects of the economy are behaving on a scale of -5 to +5.
-The summary UK scores are calculated by adding up all the scores for individual firms.
-These scores reflect assessments made by the agents following each visit to a company, based on current and forward-looking responses to eleven questions.

 Agents also score the performance of individual companies across a range of variables following each visit.
 This forms a data set known as the company visits scores and it includes published comma separated values (CVS) data.